Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 This declaration in *TColStd* defines not only class  *TColStd_MapOfReal*, but also class *TColStd_MapIteratorOfMapOfReal*, which is  instantiated from nested class *MapIterator* of the generic class  *TCollection_Map*.
 Note that instantiation of the nested class is separate class,  it is not nested class to the instantiation of the main class.
 **Nested classes**, even though they are described as  non-generic classes, are generic by construction being inside the class they  are a member of.

-@subsubsection occt_fcug_1_2_5 Inheritance
+@subsubsection occt_fcug_2_a_5 Inheritance
 The purpose of inheritance is to reduce the development  workload.
 The inheritance mechanism allows a new class to be declared already  containing the characteristics of an existing class.
 This new class can then be  rapidly specialized for the task in hand.
 This avoids the necessity of  developing each component “from scratch”.
 For example, having already developed a class *BankAccount* you  could quickly specialize new classes: *SavingsAccount, LongTermDepositAccount,  MoneyMarketAccount, RevolvingCreditAccount*, etc....

 The corollary of this is that when two or more classes  inherit from a parent (or ancestor) class, all these classes guarantee as a  minimum the behavior of their parent (or ancestor).
-For example, if the parent  class BankAccount contains the method Print which tells it to print itself out,  then all its descendent classes guarantee to offer the same service.
+For example, if the parent  class BankAccount contains the method Print which tells it to print itself out,  then all its descendant classes guarantee to offer the same service.

 One way of ensuring the use of inheritance is to declare  classes at the top of a hierarchy as being **deferred**.
 In such classes,  the methods are not implemented.
 This forces the user to create a new class  which redefines the methods.
-This is a way of guaranteeing a certain minimum of  behavior among descendent classes.
+This is a way of guaranteeing a certain minimum of  behavior among descendant classes.

+@subsection occt_fcug_2_b Persistence  and Data Schema The data schema is the structure used by an application to  store its data.
+Data schemas consist of persistent classes.

+An object is called **persistent** if it can be  permanently stored.
+Thus, the object can be reused at a later date by the  application, which created it, or by another application.

+In order for an object to be persistent for CDL, its type  must be declared as inheriting from the class *Standard_Persistent* or have a  parent class inheriting from the *Standard_Persistent* class.
+Note that classes  inheriting from *Standard_Persistent* are handled by a reference.

+Objects instantiated from classes which inherit from the  Standard_Storable class cannot themselves be stored individually, but they can  be stored as fields of an object which inherits from *Standard_Persistent*.
+Note  that objects inheriting from *Standard_Storable* are handled by a value.

+@subsection occt_fcug_2_1 Data Types

+An object-oriented language structures a system around data types rather than around the actions carried out on this data.
+In this context,  an **object** is an **instance** of a data type and its definition  determines how it can be used.
+Each data type is implemented by one or more  classes, which make up the basic elements of the system.

-@subsubsection occt_fcug_1_2_6 Categories  of Data Types The data types in Open CASCADE Technology fall into two  categories:
+The data types in Open CASCADE Technology fall into two  categories:
   * Data types manipulated by handle (or reference)
   * Data types manipulated by value